eltonjrv/eltonjrv.github.io/README.md

 ```
 > NOTES:
 1) Please pay attention that you need to type your trimmmomatic installation full PATH after the "java -jar" command above.
 2) Edit the "HEADCROP:20" parameter according to your primers' average length.
-In this example, primers length are ~ 20 bp.
+In this example, primers' length is ~ 20 bp.

 Removing unpaired reads after trimming:
 ```